pniemczyk/light_operations/README.md

 - `#unbind!`                    => unbind binded object
 - `#clear_subject_with_errors!` => clear subject and errors

-When operation status is most importent we can simply use `#success?` or `#fail?` on the executed operation
+When operation status is most important we can simply use `#success?` or `#fail?` on the executed operation

 Errors are available by `#errors` after operation is executed

 ### Whats new in 1.2.x
-New module LightOperations::Flow which gives very simple and easy way to create operation per action in controller (tested on rails).
+New module LightOperations::Flow which gives very simple and easy way to create operation per action in the controller (tested on rails).

 #### How it works:

-include module in controller like this
+include the module in a controller like this
 ```ruby
 class AccountsController < VersionController
   include LightOperations::Flow